salles18/APIREST_Shopper/README.md

 # Licença
-Este projeto está licenciado sob a MIT License.
+Este projeto está licenciado sob a SALLES18.